Crises and EU multilevel differentiation: the view from the regions

 In multilevel governance systems like the EU, democracy works at various levels.
 Citizens bring a variety of sensitivities, preferences and orientations.
 The same individuals – consulted as members of the EU demos, citizens of member states, members of local or regional community, card-holders of functional associations, or members of non-governmental organizations – may express different opinions and suggestions that only when fully accounted for contribute to a truly inclusive and participated European Union.
 This is particularly true in turbulent times when the costs of the crises and the benefits of various kinds of support may create increased differentiation between different sets of citizens.
 It is therefore important to underscore the importance of local and regional communities, functional associations and civil society organizations in bringing the ‘voice from below’ to bear on EU decision-making.

-Based on these observations, ARENA organized an event on the regional voice in the Conference on the future of Europe, the regional concerns of the EU's cohesion policy and the contribution of regions and subnational entities to multilevel democracy.
+Based on these observations, ARENA organized a policy dialogue on the regional dimension of differentiation, to discuss the regional voice in the Conference on the future of Europe, the regional concerns of the EU's cohesion policy and the contribution of regions and subnational entities to multilevel democracy.

 The overall aim of the event was to bring together regional representatives within EU institutions, members of regional associations, representatives of civil society associations as well as scholars in academia, think-tanks and research foundations to reflect on whether the ongoing Conference on the Future of Europe is an authentic listening exercise and an opportunity of deliberative democracy.